greenelab/xswap-manuscript/manuscript.md

 ### Degree-grouping

 Our method for degree-preserving permutation produces randomized networks that share few of their edges with the original network.
-The predictor values for two node pairs with the same source and target degree are drawn from the same distribution in permuted networks, so nodes with equal degree can be grouped when summarizing predictors.
+As permutation preserves only node degree, node pairs with equal degree are equivalent in permutations.
 For a given node pair, degree grouping treats other node pairs with the same degrees as additional permutations [@connectivity-search].
 We used this strategy to augment the number of predictor values for each node pair in permuted networks, allowing node pairs to have more permuted predictor values than permuted networks.
 Degree grouping [greatly increased](https://github.com/greenelab/hetmech/pull/96) the effective number of permutations for nodes with frequently observed degrees.